 What is good?
 Is that which may appear to be good now, at this moment, good in the long run?
 Is that which is disregarded by the many as bad truly wrong?
 Must politicians speak words that appeal to the majority to win them power?
 What are the qualities a good leader must possess?
 What qualities differentiate a good leader from a bad leader?

-Crucial questions like these have been asked but seldom answered by modern political thinkers, writers or even visionaries.
-As compared to rapid developments in technology – we haven’t moved very far in improving our political minset.
+Modern political thinkers, writers or even visionaries seldom answer such crucial questions.
+As compared to rapid developments in technology – we haven’t moved very far in improving our political mindset.
 And this is the reason why it’s crucial to relook at ancient Vedic texts on political science.

 According to Rajagurus, power is first a manifestation of mind.
 According to them any person with the ability to think and body to work can gain power.
 They regard power as of three kinds according to its deep qualities – Sattvic (Good), Rajasic (Middling) and Tamasic (Evil).

 Sattvic Power resides in not assuming a personal position of power.
-It begins with bettering one’s own self first.
-It comes to fruition when the six main detrimental qualities of the human mind are overcome; namely Kama (desire), Krodha (anger), Lobha (greed), Moha (infatuation), Mada (Ego) and Matsarya (Envy), also called as Arishadvargas, or the six group of enemies.
+It begins with bettering one’s self first.
+It comes to fruition when the mind is bereft of six main detrimental qualities; namely Kama (desire), Krodha (anger), Lobha (greed), Moha (infatuation), Mada (Ego) and Matsarya (Envy), also called as Arishadvargas or the six group of enemies.
 Unless they are conquered Sattvic power can seldom be attained.
 All the Rajagurus are believed to have been in possession of Sattvic powers.
 This is also called as Brahmabala – power of wisdom.
 Possessors of this power, therefore, were also called Brahmans.
-Sattvic power is the power of deeper intelligence and is regarded as the greatest power, exceeding physical power for its ability to overcome others without using brute force.
+Sattvic power is the power of deeper intelligence and is regarded as the most significant power, exceeding physical power for its ability to overcome others without using brute force.

-Tamasic power belongs to those whose mind are full of selfishness.
+Tamasic power belongs to those whose mind is full of selfishness.
 It holds the full manifestation of Arishadvargas.
 Tamasic powers reign supreme through ruthlessness, deception, violence, and absolute determination.
 They even have the potential to restrain Rajasic powers.
-But they have a major flaw – such power cannot reign supreme for long.
-Tamasic powers can be overwhelmed either by the pure Sattvic energies, or by Rajasic with the Sattvic energies.
+But they have a significant flaw – such power cannot reign supreme for long.
+Tamasic powers can be overwhelmed either by the pure Sattvic energies or by Rajasic with the Sattvic energies.

 Corrupt politicians today usually fall into the category of Tamasic power, and the leaders with good intent, but no power of introspection, into Rajasic.
 For the people of Sattva, their inner intelligence is their primary source of power, for Rajas it is their material power and wealth (also called Bahu Bala or Muscle Power), for Tamasic it is their ruthlessness and deception.
 Intelligence that is pure can see through everything and destroy anything.
 It is capable of creation and sustenance that is just.

 It is the mind that has made humans to create civilization.
 It’s the mind that started the concept of currency and money.
-But since the mind was let free to reign supreme it began to be ruled by its own creations, desires and delusions.
+But since the mind was let free to reign supreme, it began to be ruled by its creations, desires, and delusions.
 Money and physical force are but tools.
 They are worthless when unused and can be a trouble when misused or, even, unused.
-To use them well it’s important to have a balanced mind.
+To use them well it’s essential to have a balanced mind.

 The mind cannot be balanced without wisdom.
 Wisdom isn’t knowledge, information or data.
 For the mind to properly work it needs understanding.
 To understand, the mind needs to think deeply, to think deeply it needs time, and time that is not shadowed by worry or demands.

-According to the great Rajagurus, the mind is our main source of power as well as peril.
-Understanding this mind according Dharma, is the key to power that is not only just, or Sattvic, but also enduring.
+According to the great Rajagurus, the mind is our primary source of power as well as peril.
+Understanding this mind according to Dharma is the key to power that is not only Sattvic but also enduring.
 Since we fail to understand this power, we often find our minds in stress, strain and, even, chaos.